Tachyon-Team/Tachyon/source/README.txt

     make

 4. You are done.
-You may test that Tachyon works properly by running its unit tests using "make test", and "make 64" (for 64-bit compilation).
+You may test that Tachyon works properly by running its unit tests using "make test", and "make test64" (for 64-bit compilation).
 This should run all unit tests and display "All tests passed." when done.

     make test
-    make test64     (64 bit machines only)
+    make test64     (64-bit machines only)

 You may run the Tachyon read-eval print loop by running the tachyon script: